rubyatscale/packwerk-extensions/README.md

 `packwerk-extensions` is a home for checker extensions for packwerk.

-Currently, it ships with two checkers to help improve the boundaries between packages.
+Currently, it ships the following checkers to help improve the boundaries between packages.
 These checkers are:
 - A `privacy` checker that ensures other packages are using your package's public API
 - A `visibility` checker that allows packages to be private except to an explicit group of other packages.
+- An experimental `architecture` checker that allows packages to specify their "layer" and requires that each layer only communicate with layers below it.

 ## Privacy Checker
 The privacy checker extension was originally extracted from [packwerk](https://github.com/Shopify/packwerk).